swiftlang/swift/docs/LibraryEvolution.rst

 - Adding a new protocol conformance is still permitted, per the usual restrictions.
 - Removing conformances to non-ABI-public protocols is still permitted.
+- Adding, changing, or removing property wrappers is not permitted.

 Additionally, if the type of any stored instance property includes a struct or enum, that struct or enum must be ABI-public.
-This includes generic parameters and members of tuples.
+This includes generic parameters, members of tuples, and property wrappers for stored instance properties.

 .. note::